Working while you study

 To find out what opportunities may be available to you, you can speak to your supervisor in your department.

 Becoming a Residential Advisor

 Did you know as a postgraduate student you can also work as a Residential Adviser and provide support and guidance to our undergraduate students living in University accommodation?
-In return we can offer you accommodation at a reduced rate as well as the opportunity to gain some valuable experience to benefit your future career.
+In return we can offer you free accommodation as well as the opportunity to gain some valuable experience to benefit your future career.
 Visit our Accommodation page for more details.